naninovel/docs/docs/en/guide/voicing.md

 The voiceover documents are intended to be used by the voice recording engineers and actors when producing the voiceover audio.

-Use voiceover documents generator utility accessible via `Naninovel -> Tools -> Voiceover Documents` to generate the documents, containing printed text from the [@print] commands and generic text lines.
+Use the voiceover documents generator utility accessible via `Naninovel -> Tools -> Voiceover Documents` to generate the documents, containing printed text from the [@print] commands and generic text lines.
 Each printed text message will be associated with the auto-voice ID.

 ![](https://i.gyazo.com/d1e40ff118daebd83b55e0433431b2a8.png)